 The Waking Sun is my attempt to understand Stoicism.
-When Donald Nally first asked me to participate in The Crossing’s Seneca project, my first thought was No. I have always puzzled over why a non-Christian, say, would bother composing a piece with Christian themes, so as a Christian I thought it presumptuous to take on this patron of Stoicism, Seneca the Younger.
+When Donald Nally first asked me to participate in The Crossing’s Seneca project, my first thought was No. I have often wondered why a non-Christian, say, would bother composing a piece with Christian themes, so as a Christian I thought it presumptuous to take on this patron of Stoicism, Seneca the Younger.

 The more I read his work, however, the more attracted I became.
 He preaches—and a lot of times, it is preaching—a nobility beneficial to anyone.
 There are parallels to some aspects of Christianity, as others have noted, in the writings of this man living (c.3 B.C.–65 A.D.) at the time of Christ.
 But I have little interest in setting something just because it’s similar to something else.
 I wanted to find the thing itself, if I could.

 Donald himself gave me the key when he told me what he found compelling in Seneca.
 It was wrapped up, he said, in a recurring dream of being lost in a blinding snowstorm, trying to reach home, with the image of boots crunching ever onward, sinking in, trudging on and on, blind but moving forward.
 His dream became mine, and Seneca started opening up to me.
 I remembered the snow and those boots often during the year I’ve been writing this.

 I kept to his many plays, away from the essays and letters, and zeroed in on the choruses.
 Here I found Seneca speaking to me, through their reflection on the action and the state of the characters.
 A long winnowing process was aided by generous correspondence from the classics scholar Shadi Bartsch, whose many areas of expertise include the writings of Seneca.
 Her questions helped focus my search for the right texts and my thinking about them.
 I ended up with six sections that eloquently depict our condition and Stoicism, as I understand them.